 RPA is also different from artificial intelligence (AI)—which Google defines as “the theory and development of computer systems able to perform tasks that normally require human intelligence, such as visual perception, speech recognition, decision-making, and translation between languages.”
 RPA is a program that automates routine tasks according to fixed rules, whereas AI is a capability for machines to engage in tasks that require human-like thought.
 If RPA can follow a recipe you give it, AI can look at what’s in your pantry and offer dinner suggestions.
-A future article in this series will discuss how RPA and AI can be combined.
+A future article in this series will discuss how RPA and AI can be combined and are being combined.

 A Taxonomy of RPA

 To shed more light on RPA, we provide categories for classifying different flavors of RPA using real-world examples.
 The first way to classify RPA is whether a human is still involved in the process (attended automation) or not (unattended automation).

 Unattended automation occurs when an RPA robot can, without prompting by a human, initiate and complete a business process.
 Unattended automation is a purer form of RPA, since it requires no human interaction, but it should be emphasized that this is only possible if the process being automated is sufficiently simple.